ewfx/gaied-aivengers/README.md

 * Gmail API – A secure and efficient way to fetch emails, including metadata, email bodies, and attachments, directly from a Gmail inbox for processing.
 It enables programmatic access to user emails without requiring manual intervention.

 * Email Parsing (email, re libraries) – These libraries help in extracting structured data from raw email content by removing unnecessary headers, signatures, and quoted replies for better classification.

+* Vector Store Technique (FAISS-CPU): Utilized for efficient storage and retrieval of email data.

+* Retrieval-Augmented Generation (RAG): Implemented for duplicate checking and enhanced search accuracy.

 4️⃣ **Document & Attachment Processing**

 * PyMuPDF / PDFplumber – Libraries used to extract text from PDF attachments, enabling automated content processing for classification without requiring human intervention.
 They support structured and unstructured text extraction.